 Surround yourself with waterWater equals life and has been recognized for its healing properties for centuries.
 Being in the presence of water, feeling the water on our skin, listening to water, and of course, drinking it, can help us feel better, cleaner, more alive and invigorated.
 Before starting a meditation practice, take a shower and imagine the water purifying your body inside and out.
 This will help entrain your energy to match the high frequency of water.
 In addition, be sure to drink a glass of water before meditating so that your body remains hydrated and balanced.
 If you can, find a stream to sit by and listen to the sound of the water.
 Being near an ocean or a river is also a powerful advantage.
 When all else fails, a soundtrack of water can work as well.

 Try cannabidiol (CBD)While marijuana and hemp plants have been used for centuries to help mankind reach altered states of consciousness, there is now a growing interest in using cannabidiol (CBD) specifically for meditation purposes.
 CBD is an all-natural compound created in cannabis plants, but unlike THC, CBD is non-psychotropic, meaning it will NOT get you “stoned” or “high.”
-Scientists are currently studying how the compound interacts with the body’s endocannabinoid system (ECS), a system in the body that helps maintain overall balance and homeostasis by controlling functions such as sleep, immune response, and mood.
-In the context of meditation, further scientific studies are required, but at this stage, people have reported that CBD benefits them by: a) promoting a sense of calm and relief, b) supporting mental clarity and focus, c) promoting comfort within the body.
-CBD can be vaped or taken topically, and can potentially be a beneficial tool for centering the body and calming the mind.
+Scientists are currently studying how the compound interacts with the body’s endocannabinoid system (ECS), a system in the body that helps maintain overall balance and homeostasis by regulating certain functions within the body.
+In the context of meditation, further scientific studies are required, but at this stage people have reported that CBD benefits them by: a) promoting a sense of calm, b) supporting mental clarity and focus, c) supporting comfort and relief within the body.
+CBD can be vaped or taken topically, and can potentially be a beneficial tool for centering the body and mind.
 It is worth noting, however, that because the interaction of CBD in the body takes time, it should not necessarily be used to enhance a specific meditation experience, but rather be part of an overall routine of holistic self-care.